igorbmeirelles/losung_express/docs/01-user.md

 * [x] Should load user roles correctly
 * [x] Should load associated companyId and branchIds
 * [x] Should return authentication context as `Result.Success`
+* [ ] Should write a session cache entry containing `userId`, JWT, and refresh token with TTL
+* [ ] Should fail login if session cache write fails (to avoid orphaned tokens)

 #### Integration Tests — `/login`